benwainwright/reithd/README.md

 #  reithd

-This project is a daemon that automatically reconfigures the user's system when connecting and disconnecting to the BBC corporate network ("Reith")
+This project is a daemon for mac users that automatically reconfigures the user's system when connecting and disconnecting to the BBC corporate network ("Reith")

 ## Install